Taylor Mead's Ass: Production

 The film was described as "seventy-six seriocomic minutes of this poet/actor's buttocks absorbing light, attention, debris" by Wayne Koestenbaum, in Art Forum.
 In his book, Andy Warhol, Koestenbaum writes, "Staring at his cleft moon for 76 minutes, I begin to understand its abstractions: high-contrast lighting conscripts the ass into being a figure for whiteness itself, particularly when the ass merges with the blank leader at each reel's end.
 The buttocks, seen in isolation, seem explicitly double: two cheeks, divided in the centre by a dark line.
 The bottom's double structure recalls Andy's two-paneled paintings..."

-In popular culture

-In the 2006 film Idiocracy, a theatrical film from the year 2505 is depicted called Ass which, like Taylor Mead's Ass, consists of a closeup of someone's exposed buttocks for 90 minutes, and according to the movie, "it won 8 Oscars that year, including Best Screenplay".